d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 pool2d(X)
 ```

+:begin_tab:`mxnet, tensorflow`
 Of course, we can specify an arbitrary rectangular pooling window
 and specify the padding and stride for height and width, respectively.
+:end_tab:

+:begin_tab:`pytorch`
+Of course, we can specify an arbitrary rectangular pooling window
+and specify the padding and stride for height and width, respectively.
+For `nn.MaxPool2D` padding should be smaller than half of the kernel_size.
+If the condition is not met, we can first pad the input using
+`nn.functional.pad` and then pass it to the pooling layer.
+:end_tab:

 ```{.python .input}
 pool2d = nn.MaxPool2D((2, 3), padding=(1, 2), strides=(2, 3))